freeverseio/laos-public-docs/guides/how-to-with-api/collection-setup.md

 ```
 To run example:
-1. Copy and paste code into a file and name it **createCollection.mjs**
+1. Copy and paste code into a file and name it **createCollection.js**
 2. Install "node-fetch"
 ```
 npm i node-fetch
 ```
 3. Run command
 ```
-node createCollection.mjs
+node createCollection.js
 ```

 :::warning